AntoinePaoliEce/TechnoWeb/README.md

 # ECE Messenger - final project

 The aim of this project was to code a chat application in nodeJS.
-We, Antoine Paoli and Mathéo Cambier, both student at ECE Paris coded this application based from this template: https://github.com/adaltas/ece-2020-fall-webtech-project.
+We, Antoine Paoli and Mathéo Cambier, both student at ECE Paris coded this application from this template: https://github.com/adaltas/ece-2020-fall-webtech-project.
 This project made us get familiar with different javascript tools such as Material-UI component, routers and the Client/Server communications.
 The key-value storage LevelDB was used for this project.

 ## Usage